Rudisaa/Website/README.md

 # Website

-This is a website I'm making with html, css and some javascript.
+This is a website I'm making with HTML, CSS and some JavaScript.
 This website is to test my skill, to learn more, and improve.